 ⬥ Clean and sanitize regularly touched surfaces between groups/runs.

-• All staff and practicum students must test for COVID-19 monthly.
+- Non-vaccinated staff and practicum students must test for COVID-19 every two months.

-• Providers must exclude children or staff from the program who have two or more symptoms consistent with COVID-19 and/or test positive, including those who are fully vaccinated.
+- Providers must exclude children or staff from the program who have two or more symptoms consistent with COVID-19 and/or test positive, including those who are fully vaccinated.

-• Staff and children who were in close contact with a confirmed COVID-19 positive case must quarantine for 10 days (unless they are two weeks past full dose of vaccination or have recovered).
+- Staff and children who were in close contact with a confirmed COVID-19 positive case must quarantine for 10 days (unless they are two weeks past full dose of vaccination or have recovered).
 Anyone fully vaccinated who is exposed to a confirmed case should monitor themselves for symptoms for 14 days after exposure; if symptoms develop, they should get tested and self-isolate while waiting for the results.

 How is ECECD helping child care facilities keep their staff and children healthy and safe?